 How is perimeter used in our everyday lives?
 When we install fencing, line a pool with chairs, or put up Christmas lights, perimeter is a math concept that is used all the time!
-If your students have learned the basics of perimeter, then this worksheet will make a great supplement to use in your math class.
+If your students have learned the basics of perimeter, then this worksheet will make a great supplement to use in your 3rd or 4th grade math class.

-With this worksheet, students will have the opportunity to practice solving 8 standard perimeter problems.
-Questions may include those such as:
+With this worksheet, students will have the opportunity to practice solving eight standard perimeter problems.
+Example questions include:

 A picture measures 16 inches by 20 inches.
 What is the perimeter of the picture?